Special Processing Requirements

 CLASSIFICATION CRITERIA (Not Applicable for a Business with an Assigned Federal Employer I.D. #)

-In accordance with the IRS guidelines implemented by MIT, in order to qualify as a bona-fide Independent Contractor Contract, the services to be obtained must meet the following criteria:
+In accordance with the IRS guidelines implemented by WHOI, in order to qualify as a bona-fide Independent Contractor Contract, the services to be obtained must meet the following criteria:

-2. The person must not be a student at WHOI and must NOT be a current employee of WHOI in any capacity.
+- The person must not have an appointment, be a student at WHOI and must NOT be a current employee of WHOI in any capacity.

 With the exception of #1 and #2 above, failure to satisfy one or more of the criteria does not necessarily mandate a negative determination.
 The final decision is based upon an overall weighing of these and other pertinent factors.